 Technical debt

 This is one of my favorites.
-Engineers tend to call any technical improvement a “technical debt”.
+Engineers tend to call any technical improvement “technical debt”.
 Product managers often get frustrated about “technical debt” because they don’t fully understand what they’re actually paying for.

 When I dive into specifics about the meaning of the term, I see three distinct categories.

-Much of what we call “technical debt” is just work.
-It takes effort to run systems in production.
-Software maintenance resembles gardening—maintaining a beautiful garden requires ongoing effort.
+Software maintenance resembles gardening.
+Maintaining a beautiful garden requires ongoing effort.
 The longer you neglect it, the more weeds grow.
-It’s not debt—you don’t pay interest on it.
-It’s simply work that needs doing.
-You can do it yourself, you can delegate it, or hire someone to do it.
+You can do it yourself or hire someone to do it.
 You can’t ignore it.
 Otherwise, you won’t have a garden.
+Calling such maintenance work “technical debt” does a bad service.
+It implies the work is optional and can be ignored.
+If we want an economic analogy, let’s call it “technical tax”—paying taxes is not optional.

 To be added

-• Scope
+- Scope

-• Agile
+- Agile

-• Strategy
+- Strategy

-• Vision
+- Vision